--- The "compose" field may be used to specify a program that can be used to compose a new body or body part in the given format.
+- -- The "compose" field may be used to specify a program that can be used to compose a new body or body part in the given format.
 Its intended use is to support mail composing agents that support the composition of multiple types of mail using external composing agents.
-As with the viewcommand, the semantics of program execution are operating system dependent, with UNIX semantics specified in Appendix The result of the composing program may be data that is not yet suitable for mail transport -- that is, a Content-Transfer-Encoding may need to be applied to the data.
+As with the view-command, the semantics of program execution are operating system dependent, with UNIX semantics specified in Appendix A. The result of the composing program may be data that is not yet suitable for mail transport -- that is, a Content-Transfer-Encoding may need to be applied to the data. - -- The "composetyped" field is similar to the "compose" field, but is to be used when the composing program needs to specify the

--- The "composetyped" field is similar to the "compose" field, but is to be used when the composing program needs to specify the Content-type header field to be applied to the composed data.
+Content-type header field to be applied to the composed data.
 The "compose" field is simpler, and is preferred for use with existing (non-mail-oriented) programs for composing data in a given format.
 The "composetyped" field is necessary when the Content-type information must include auxilliary parameters, and the composition program must then know enough about mail formats to produce output that includes the mail type information.

 - -- The "edit" field may be used to specify a program that can be used to edit a body or body part in the given format.
 In many cases, it may be identical in content to the "compose" field, and shares the operating-system dependent semantics for program execution. - -- The "print" field may be used to specify a program that can be used to print a message or body part in the given format.
-As with the view-command, the semantics of program execution are operating system dependent, with UNIX semantics specified in Appendix A. - -- The "test" field may be used to test some external condition (e.g. the machine architecture, or the window system in use) to determine whether or not the mailcap line applies.
+As with the view-command, the semantics of program execution are operating system dependent, with UNIX semantics specified in Appendix A. - -- The "test" field may be used to test some external condition (e.g., the machine architecture, or the window system in use) to determine whether or not the mailcap line applies.
 It specifies a program to be run to test some condition.
 The semantics of execution and of the value returned by the test program are operating system dependent, with UNIX semantics specified in Appendix A. If the test fails, a subsequent mailcap entry should be sought.
 Multiple test fields are not permitted -- since a test can call a program, it can already be arbitrarily complex. - -- The "needsterminal" field indicates that the view-command must be run on an interactive terminal.
-This is needed to inform window-oriented user agents that an interactive terminal is needed.
+This is needed to inform windoworiented user agents that an interactive terminal is needed.
 (The decision is not left exclusively to the view-command because in some circumstances it may not be possible for such programs to tell whether or not they are on interactive terminals.)
 The needsterminal command should be assumed to apply to the compose and edit commands, too, if they exist.
-Note that this is NOT a test -- it is a requirement for the environment in which the program will be executed, and should typically cause the creation of a terminal window when not executed on either a real terminal or a terminal window. - -- The "copiousoutput" field indicates that the output from the view-command will be an extended stream of output, and is to be interpreted as advice to the UA (User Agent mailreading program) that the output should be either paged or made scrollable.
-Note that it is probably a mistake if needsterminal and copiousoutput are both specified. - -- The "description" field simply provides a description, optionally quoted, that describes the type of data, to be used optionally by mail readers that wish to describe the data before offering to display it.
+Note that this is NOT a test -- it is a requirement for the environment in which the program will be executed, and should typically cause the creation of a terminal window when not executed on either a real terminal or a terminal window. - -- The "copiousoutput" field indicates that the output from the view-command will be an extended stream of output, and is to be interpreted as advice to the UA (User Agent mail-reading program) that the output should be either paged or made scrollable.
+Note that it is probably a mistake if needsterminal and copiousoutput are both specified.